lugizmo/DataFrame/README.md

 - Records (Rows) and Fields (Columns) can be accessed via an key
 - Exception free

+Views:
+- views should be compatible with ranges
+- generally more ranges support

+Functional:
+- transform functions -> creating new DF
+- apply functions on fields/records
+- transform and apply on field-ranges & column-ranges

 ### DataFrame currently not planned features

 - thread safe mutation/access